nens/threedi-docs/source/a_releasenotes.rst

 - Added 3Di logo in the Plugin Manager (#606)
 - Installation and update procedure has been improved.
 Black command prompt windows are no longer shown on startup. (#621, #625)

-Documentation on the Watershet Tool can be found `here <https://github.com/nens/threedi-network-analyst#user-manual>`_.
+Documentation on the Watershed Tood can be found `here <https://github.com/nens/threedi-network-analyst#user-manual>`_.

-*3Di Schematisation Editor v1.1.1*
+*3Di Schematisation Editor v1.1.1 - EXPERIMENTAL*

 - Migrating spatialites to the newest schema version now follows the same logic in all plugins: if a migration is required, a popup message will ask you if you want this.
 If you click Yes, migration will be performed immediately. (#50)

 *3Di Schematisation Editor v1.1 - EXPERIMENTAL*

 This is a new plugin that will make editing schematisations much easier than before.